 Only through relationships - in weaving the “we-ness” of who we are collectively - can we be successful in creating something new together.
 Myth Change and similar ORSC tools can enable these conversations, helping to formulate what is possible for the relationship we desire now.

-What will your new myth be in 2021?
+What will your new myth be?

 ORSC Path: Vision and Potential™ incorporates the Myth Change tool in exploring how to create and achieve a shared vision.
 Learn more about ORSC Path.